Nov 21, 2018

 GERRY DAVISON: Well being a card carrying behavior therapist, I wrote a letter.

-TAPE ARCHIVAL: Gay is good.
-Gay is good.
+[ARCHIVE CLIP: Gay is good.
+Gay is good.]

-TAPE ARCHIVAL: Gay is proud.
-Gay is proud.
+[ARCHIVE CLIP: Gay is proud.
+Gay is proud.]

 JAMES PETERSON: I was senior staff writer slash senior editor for Playboy magazine.

-TAPE ARCHIVAL: This research has been possible because some people have cooperated.
+[ARCHIVE CLIP: This research has been possible because some people have cooperated.]

 JAMES PETERSON: And it was a bolt from the blue.
 It changed Hefner's life.
 It came out I think 1948.
 And it described a range of male sexuality without judgment.
 Kinsey described males on a range of one to five, from strictly heterosexual to strictly homosexual.
 But in the middle were something like 35 percent of American men had had a homosexual experience in their adolescence or early adulthood.
 So the straight jacket was released.
 And what struck Hefner.

-HUGH HEFNER: This to me is the value of Kinsey indicated for the first time statistically the great disparity.
+[ARCHIVE CLIP, Hugh Hefner: This to me is the value of Kinsey indicated for the first time statistically the great disparity.]

 JAMES PETERSON: Was this dissonance.

-HUGH HEFNER: That existed between our professed beliefs and the actual actions of
+[ARCHIVE CLIP, Hugh Hefner: That existed between our professed beliefs and the actual actions of society.]

 JAMES PETERSON: Between sex laws versus what people were actually doing.

-HUGH HEFNER: This is one good reason for questioning some of the old morality.
+[ARCHIVE CLIP, Hugh Hefner: This is one good reason for questioning some of the old morality.]

 JAMES PETERSON: Monthly installments.